State of Emergency 2 (PlayStation 2)

 Violence: that's what State of Emergency 2 is all about.
 It attempts to create an entirely violent game and they succeeded.
 It doesn’t have a plausible storyline, or a great graphics engine, or even decent voice acting.
 I really don’t believe that they were going for anything more than a goofy action title that’s heavy on violence, and in that aspect the developers did what they were trying to do.
 Your enemies aren’t usually the most intelligent creatures around, but they exist solely to be destroyed.
 State of Emergency 2 isn’t a good game, but it does what it is billed to do and I can’t fault it too strongly because of that.

-If you enjoyed this State of Emergency 2 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this State of Emergency 2 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!